ferrous-systems/rust-exercises/exercise-book/src/stm32/preparation.md

 You will need Rustup installed.

-We provide `rust-toolchain.toml` file will ensure that a suitable nightly release of Rust is downloaded automatically, along with the Rust Standard Library for the `thumbv8m.m-none-eabi` target.
+We provide a `rust-toolchain.toml` file that will ensure that a suitable nightly release of Rust is downloaded automatically, along with the Rust Standard Library for the `thumbv8m.m-none-eabi` target.

 ## Board preparation

 The NULCEO-U5A5 board has two USB ports: a micro-USB port (CN1) and an USB Type-C port (CN15).
-It also has on-board ST-Link programmer / debugger.
+It also has on-board ST-Link programmer / debug probe.
 The micro-USB port is connected to the ST-Link and is the one you should connect to your computer.
 You can also refer to the image below to see the location of the different components on the board.

 The development board actually has two chips.
-One is the STM32U5A5ZJ-Q target chip, and the other contains a special firmware which transforms it into a ST Micro ST-Link debugger probe.
+One is the STM32U5A5ZJ-Q target chip, and the other contains a special firmware which transforms it into a ST Micro ST-Link.
 Your computer will communicate via USB with the ST-Link, which will in turn use the SWD protocol to interface with the target chip.
-All of this avoids the need for an external probe.
+All of this avoids the need for an external debug probe.
+The ST-Link also acts as a UART to USB Serial convertor.

 💬 These directions assume you are holding the board "vertically" with components (jumpers, buttons and socket headers) facing up.
 In this position,